acascione/PivotTree_DoctOral/README.md

 Each folder hosts the training, validation and testing splits from the dataset taken into account.
 Therefore, given a dataset named `df_oral.csv`, we will have in the respective folders `train_df_oral.csv`, `validation_df_oral.csv`, `test_df_oral.csv`, where `df_oral.csv` stands for the name of the full dataset.

+`Doctoral_NB.ipynb` is the notebook used for the feature extraction process, while `Oral2_exps.ipynb` shows experimental results on test set, heatmaps and clustering results.